 1 – Sumatra PDF:

-A software meant for the Windows based computers, Sumatra PDF works with a number of formats including ePub and MOBI for eBooks in addition to CHM, XPS, DjVu and many more.
+Software meant for the Windows-based computers, Sumatra PDF works with a number of formats including ePub and MOBI for eBooks in addition to CHM, XPS, DjVu and many more.
 It also extends support to comic book formats such as CBZ and CBR.
 Compatible with Windows 7, XP and Vista, this tool is extremely portable and runs even from USB drives.